 Photo: Brigitte Lacombe

-Andrew Meier is the author of two previous award-winning works of nonfiction: Black Earth: A Journey Through Russia After the Fall, and The Lost Spy: An American in Stalin’s Secret Service.
+Andrew Meier is the author of three award-winning works of nonfiction: Black Earth: A Journey Through Russia After the Fall, The Lost Spy: An American in Stalin’s Secret Service, and most recently, Morgenthau: Power, Privilege and the Rise of an American Dynasty.

 A former Moscow correspondent for Time, Meier has contributed to The New York Times Magazine, among numerous other national and international publications, for more than two decades.

-His work has been recognized with fellowships from the Cullman Center for Scholars and Writers at the New York Public Library and the Leon Levy Center for Biography, as well as the National Endowment for the Humanities, the Woodrow Wilson International Center for Scholars, and the Alicia Patterson Foundation.
+Previously, his work has been recognized with fellowships from the Cullman Center for Scholars and Writers at the New York Public Library, the Leon Levy Center for Biography, the National Endowment for the Humanities, the Woodrow Wilson International Center for Scholars, and the Alicia Patterson Foundation.

-In addition to appearing as a commentator on the BBC, CNN, and NPR, Meier has reported for PBS television documentaries, and co-directed the Netflix documentary, Our Godfather (2019).
+In addition to appearing as a commentator on the BBC, CNN, and NPR, Meier has reported for PBS television documentaries, and co-directed the Netflix feature documentary, Our Godfather (2019), and the documentary short, Natasha (2025).

-A graduate of Wesleyan and Oxford universities, Meier teaches journalism and nonfiction at The New School in New York City, where he helped to launch and chaired the undergraduate Journalism + Design program.
+A graduate of Wesleyan and Oxford universities, Meier is Professor of Writing at The New School in New York City, where he helped to launch and chaired the undergraduate Journalism + Design program.

 He lives in Brooklyn, New York, with his wife and their two daughters.